Last updated December 18, 2023

 All employees who are involved in the billing and/or collection functions are expected to understand and comply with all billing- related laws, rules and regulations and our relevant policies and procedures, including, but not limited to, the following:

-- Only bill for products or services actually provided or rendered, which are medically necessary and that are fully documented;
+- Only bill for products or services actually provided or rendered, for which the recipient is qualified and which are fully documented

-- Bill in full compliance with all federal, state and local laws, regulations, third- party payor requirements and our policies and procedures; and
+- Bill in full compliance with all federal, state and local laws, regulations, third- party payor requirements and our policies and procedures

-- Never submit a claim to any customer, patient, or third party payor that is false, fraudulent, inaccurate, duplicative or fictitious.
+- Never submit a claim to any customer, member, or third party payor that is false, fraudulent, inaccurate, duplicative or fictitious

 Some examples of confidential information include, but are not limited to: (1) Intellectual property, such as patents, trade secrets, know-how, copyrights and trademarks; (2) Financial information, including budgets and budget forecasts, results of operation, incentive targets and similar information; (3) Proprietary product configurations and software; (4) Research and development efforts, including information and materials related to new product development; (5) Customer lists and agreements, market share data and product pricing; and, (6) Any information regarding potential acquisitions, partnerships, collaborations, joint ventures and other strategic transactions.

-We are committed to protecting the confidential personal information of our Employees, as well as the confidential personal information of health care professionals and their patients.
-It is our policy to comply with all data protection and privacy laws in the countries where we have access to, collect and/or maintain such information, including, without limitation, the provisions of the Health Insurance Portability and Accountability Act (“HIPAA”) and the Health Information Technology for Economic and Clinical Health (“HITECH”) Act in the United States.
+Virta is committed to protecting the confidential personal information of our employees, health care professionals, and our members.
+Virta complies with all federal and state data protection and privacy laws including, but not limited to, the Health Insurance Portability and Accountability Act (“HIPAA”) and the Health Information Technology for Economic and Clinical Health (“HITECH”) Act.

-We require that our representatives refrain from disclosing confidential personal information except when authorized in connection with the conduct of Virta business.
-In particular, we generally seek to avoid receiving or otherwise having access to “protected health information” (“PHI”) as defined under HIPAA, and similar categories of confidential patient data.
-If you receive or otherwise access confidential patient data, or other protected categories of personal information, then we expect you to fully comply with our policies and procedures governing receipt and disposition of such information, as well as all applicable law.
+We require that our representatives refrain from disclosing or receiving “protected health information” (“PHI”) as defined under HIPAA and confidential personal information except when authorized in connection with the conduct of Virta business.
+If you receive or otherwise have access to confidential member data, or other protected categories of personal information, then we expect you to fully comply with our policies and procedures governing receipt and disposition of such information, as well as all applicable law.
 Failure to do so could result in material harm to the person to whom such confidential personal information pertains and could subject us to significant liability.

 Interacting with Government Programs